lebpac/lebpac.github.io/lunch.md

 - Orders for each week can be changed or cancelled before they close
 - Orders close **Thursdays at 7:00 am** for the following week
 - Cutlery is not provided; ensure your child brings their own if needed

-We need volunteers to distribute lunch!
-If you're able to help, even occasionally, we'd really appreciate it.
-You can [sign up to volunteer here]({% link volunteer.md %}).
-{: .message-highlight}

 Let the lunchtime fun begin!